A check on whether a metric is well-defined and meaningful.

 A metric quality assessment is a deliberate check on whether a metricMetricStrategyA unified metric that measures progress, health, or behaviour across the productView reference → is worth tracking: is it actionable, is it easily gamed, is it a vanity number, and does it stand in honestly for the thing you actually care about?
-Most teams pick metrics by availability and then defend them by habit.
-The assessment puts the metric itself on trial before it earns a place on the dashboardDashboardData & AnalyticsAn analytics dashboardView reference →.
+The assessment evaluates the metric itself before it earns a place on the dashboardDashboardData & AnalyticsAn analytics dashboardView reference →.

 The intellectual anchor is Goodhart's Law.
 Charles Goodhart, a British economist, wrote in 1975 that "any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes," drawing on how monetary targets stopped behaving once the Bank of England steered by them.
 The popular phrasing came later: the anthropologist Marilyn Strathern condensed it in 1997 to "when a measure becomes a target, it ceases to be a good measure."
 That sentence is the reason metric quality is a discipline and not an afterthought.